mikinty/math-of-finance/README.md

   - Some will even go through the trouble to post losses just to seem more "genuine"
 - In their subscription, which can be a discord channel, chat group, substack, etc., they will post trades, which you can follow
   - Here is a thought experiment: if this "furu" was so good at making money, why are they sharing their alpha with you?
 The more people know about an edge, the faster it dries up.
   - The other thing to think about, is if someone is earning money from subs, let's say someone is charging $300 a month and has 300 subscribers.
-They are making $90k/month!
+They are making $90k/month and $1m+ a year!
 They can just buy the S&P500 and be very happy about their future prospects.

 ### Buying Options